Human rights in Pahlavi Iran

-The Imperial State of Iran, the government of Iran during the Pahlavi dynasty, lasted from 1925 to 1979.
-During that time two monarchs — Reza Shah Pahlavi and his son Mohammad Reza Shah Pahlavi — employed secret police, torture, and executions to stifle political dissent.
-The Pahlavi dynasty has sometimes been described as a "royal dictatorship", or "one-man rule".
+Pahlavi Iran, the Iranian state under the Pahlavi dynasty, lasted from 1925 to 1979.
+During that time two monarchs—Reza Shah Pahlavi and his son Mohammad Reza Shah Pahlavi—employed secret police, torture, and executions to stifle political dissent.
+The Pahlavi dynasty has been described as a "royal dictatorship", or "one-man rule".

 According to one history of the use of torture by the state in Iran, abuse of prisoners varied at times during the Pahlavi reign.